 Founded in 1764 by Russian Empress Catherine the

 Great, the State Hermitage Museum is the richest, finest, and biggest museums in the world.
 It is a place of great beauty inside, as it is the home of the city’s Museum of Art and Culture, and out, because of the architectural grandeur of the buildings that make up the complex.

 With over three million works of art and treasures housed in five connected building along the Neva River, the museum can't fail to impress.
 A tour inside the Hermitage Museum is a unique cultural experience introducing you to the history of art from the 25th century B.C. to the current days.

 Viewed from across the Neva River, the buildings could have and can still inspire a variety of emotions: fear and possibly anger in the old days, awe and amazement today.
 Regardless of the emotions felt, anyone who has seen the complex would have to admit that the buildings are works of art as beautiful as those works found inside the museum.

-The Hermitage Museum complex includes five main buildings: the Winter Palace, Small Hermitage, Great (Old)
+For your information, the Hermitage Museum complex includes five main buildings: Winter Palace; Small Hermitage; Great (Old)

-Hermitage, New Hermitage, and the Hermitage Theatre.
-Several other buildings are also part of the complex, such as the
+Hermitage; New Hermitage; and Hermitage Theatre.
+Several other buildings are also part of the complex and worth visiting, such as the

 The main displays of one of the world's largest museums are located in five buildings facing the Neva and Palace Square.
 They form a single palatial main complex that was roughly a century in the making (from 1754 to 1852), and are referred by locals too as "Winter Palace".
 This main complex is what you see on typical photos of the Hermitage and postcards.